paulposition/Flying-Bear-Ghost-5-Marlin-2.0-Firmware-Red3D-Edition/README.md

-# Flying Bear Ghost 5 (Marlin 2.0 Firmware)
+# Flying Bear Ghost 5 (Marlin 2.0 Firmware) Red3D Edition

-## ** Work in progress, firmware is fully functional and under testing every day, but try it at your own risk ** ##
+## ** Work in progress, also if this firmware is functional and printing every day here, try it at your own risk ** ##

+## ** important note ** ##
+After first flash, go to Sttings -> Eeprom set and run both "Revert" functions, then you can start to change parameters you want.

 ## Changes (in random order)
 * Default configured for 4xTMC2209 (STANDALONE; NO UART)
+* Trinamic's UART mode disabled
 * FAN_MIN_PWM is set to 64.
 Now the model blower works from 1% to 100%, and not from ~ 20% to 100% as before.
 * Enabled  diagonal movements when going home (XY)
 * Increased resolution of multi-axis moves (ADAPTIVE_STEP_SMOOTHING)
-* Enabled Linear Pressure Control and S-Curve Acceleration LIN_ADVANCE EXPERIMENTAL_SCURVE (Set to 0, to calibrate: [Linear Advance | Marlin Firmware](https://marlinfw.org/docs/features/lin_advance.html)=. (applicable with UART Driver)
+* Enabled Linear Pressure Control and S-Curve Acceleration LIN_ADVANCE EXPERIMENTAL_SCURVE (Set to 0, to calibrate: [Linear Advance | Marlin Firmware](https://marlinfw.org/docs/features/lin_advance.html)=. (applicable with UART enabled)
 * Increased RX_BUFFER_SIZE
-* Trinamic's UART mode disabled
 * Enabled square wave stepping (SQUARE_WAVE_STEPPING)
 * Disabled all Volumetric extrusion options
 * Changed PID standard Values and enabled PID  for the Bed  (Remember to calibrate yours)
-* BLTouch Disabled
+* BLTouch Disabled (But you can enable it, not tested yet)
-* Changed pre-heating presets to PETG (235/75) and  PLA (210/60)
+* Changed pre-heating presets to PETG (235/75) and  PLA (210/60) and added in tool/more... menu
-* Wifi is working with standard MksWifi.Bin
+* Wifi is working with standard MksWifi.Bin (some troubles with file upload, still testing)
-* Enabled resume printing after power outage
+* Enabled resume printing after power outage (partially tested)
+* 7 custom function configurable by Configuration.h

+## New features
+* 9 Point manual levelling with a redesigned interface
-* Added menu voice to initialise user setting inside TFT35
+* Added menu voice to initialize user setting inside TFT35
+* A whole new graphics
+* Touchscreen Calibration (as custom function n.4)

+## Working on
+* Automatic Mesh Bed Levelling (No BLtouch)
+* New "home screen"
+* Replacing MksWifi with ESP3D by default
+* Generate and print test directly on board (temperature tower, flow calibration, PID, steps, etc)

+## Known problems
+* missing "previous button" in page 2 in calibration point customization
+* wifi file upload doesn't work always fine, if you have problem with the printer starting without pre-heating, please copy gcode files directly to the sd
+* some trouble with long file names, always showed in 8.3 format

+## Bonus
-* PDS file to export all custom images in one click
+* PSD file to export all custom images in one click (slices predefined, just edit and export in /custom_graphics/images)
-* Custom assets conversion (png -> bin) done when build building firmware
+* Custom assets conversion (png -> bin) done automatically when build building firmware (need php installed)

-## graphic preview without texts ()
+## graphic preview without texts

 <img  width=175 src="custom_graphics/preview.jpg" />

+.
+.
+.